Project-Platypus/Rhodium/README.md

 # Rhodium #

-Rhodium is a Python library for robust decision making (RDM) and multiobjective robust decision making (MORDM).
+Rhodium is an open source Python library for robust decision making (RDM) and multiobjective robust decision making (MORDM), and exploratory modelling (EM).
 Rhodium is still under active development, but it is ready for use.

 #### Resources